pneyrinck/corecontrol/README.md

 // setup core control
 void MyWidgetDataModel::Setup()
 {
-  // create a CoreControl module
+  // create a OCC module with role = model
-  CCModule* module = CCModuleCreate("model", "widgetx", "Widget X");
+  CCModule* module = CCModuleCreate("occ", "widgetx", "Widget X", "model");

-  CCSetProperty(module, "ipProtocol", "tcp");
+  // create a socket to send and receive messages to a core control websocket server CCSocket* socket = CCSocketCreate("tcp", "ws://192.168:100.1:8080/models");

   // add controls to the module that reperesent the data model CCModuleAddControl(module, "power", "boolean");